Get Out of Your Head and Into Emotional Health: 3 Ideas

 3. SING OUT YOUR SADNESS

 As a teenager, I belted out a lot of Linda Ronstadt ballads.
 Singing along with her soulful voice, I found a connection to my own soul.
-These days, I don’t sing a lot around the house or even in the car.
-I stay too much in my head and must remind myself to sing.
+These days, I don’t sing much around the house or even in the car.
+I stay in my head and must remind myself to sing out loud.

 - Join a band or choral group which can be especially healthful and uplifting.